Church of Holy Trinity, Minories: History

 The parish covered an area previously occupied by the precincts of the Abbey of the Minoresses of St. Clare without Aldgate, founded by Edmund Crouchback, in 1293, for a group of French nuns of the Order of St. Clare who arrived with his second wife, Blanche of Artois.
 The nuns were also known as the Minoresses - which came to be adapted as the name for the district, Minories.
 The nunnery was surrendered to the Crown in 1539, during the Dissolution of the Monasteries, and the buildings, excluding the chapel, were used as an armory for the Tower of London, and later, as a workhouse.
 Some of the abbey buildings survived until their destruction by fire in 1797.

 The nuns' chapel became a parish church.
 Considerable changes were made to the building: all the ancient monuments were removed, a gallery, a new pulpit and pews were installed, and a steeple was built.
 The first recorded reference to a dedication to the Holy Trinity dates from 1563.
 Later in the 16th century, the church was a Puritan stronghold, where both John Field and Thomas Wilcox preached.
 Until 1730, the church claimed the rights of a royal peculiar - including freedom from the authority of the Bishop of London; and the right to perform marriages "without licence".

-Monuments in the church included those for William Legge (1608-1670), a commander for King Charles I during the English Civil War, his wife, Elizabeth Washington (distantly related to George Washington) and their son, George Legge, 1st Baron Dartmouth.
-In 1849, a mummified head was found in the under-floor vaults, which was reputed to be that of Henry Grey, 1st Duke of Suffolk, who had been executed for treason by Queen Mary I in 1554.
+Monuments in the church included those for William Legge (1608-1670), a commander for Charles I during the English Civil War, his wife, Elizabeth Washington (distantly related to George Washington) and their son, George Legge, 1st Baron Dartmouth.
+In 1849, a mummified head was found in the under-floor vaults, which was reputed to be that of Henry Grey, 1st Duke of Suffolk, who had been executed for treason by Mary I in 1554.
 The head was displayed in a glass case in the vestry, but later went to St Botolph's Aldgate where it was interred in a vault and eventually buried in the churchyard in 1990.

 The 18th century altar and reredos at the east end of Holy Trinity, from a photograph published in 1898 shortly before the church closed.

 The church escaped the Great Fire of London but fell into disrepair and was rebuilt in brick in 1706, retaining the north wall of the medieval building.
 The new church was a plain structure, a single space undivided by pillars or columns, 63 ft long and 20 ft wide, built at a cost of £700.
 The bells were housed in a wooden turret above the projecting porch.